Learn WIP with Joy – File Protection Deep Dive – Part 3

 However, once a user is logged on successfully, access to his own EFS encrypted data requires no additional authentication.
 Decryption happens transparently.
 Thus, any compromise of the user’s password automatically leads to access to that data.

-Importance of DRA…
+Importance of DRA

-When WIP is enforced, work tagged data residing locally on an endpoint gets encrypted (EFS) using the WIP encryption key – an RSA public/private key pair generated locally on the system for the Azure AD Identity under the authority of the current signed-in User Account.
+When WIP is enforced, work-tagged data residing locally on an endpoint gets encrypted (EFS) using the WIP encryption key – an RSA public/private key pair generated locally on the system for the Azure AD Identity under the authority of the current signed-in User Account.

-If the WIP policy is configured to revoke encryption keys on unenrollment, MDM handoff, or if the device lost its encryption keys due to an unprecedented event, any such action would lead WIP protected data residing locally on the endpoint to inaccessible.
+If the WIP policy is configured to revoke encryption keys on unenrollment, MDM handoff, or if the device lost its encryption keys due to an unprecedented event, any such action would lead WIP-protected data residing locally on the endpoint to inaccessible.

-Re-enrolling the device back with the same user identity causes Azure to restore the encryption key information on the endpoint making those protected files accessible again.
+Re-enrolling the device back with the same user identity causes Azure to restore the encryption key information on the endpoint, making those protected files accessible again.

 Still, this is like a single point of failure and there may be scenarios where re-enrolling the device with the same account is not an option.
 This is where a Data Recovery Agent certificate comes in handy.
-DRA is an RSA public/private key pair which can either be
+DRA is an RSA public/private key pair that can either be

 • requested from a CA (to support key archival), or